Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Lakewood is a moderate fit for young professionals.
-It earns a Score of 58/100 (grade C) on the young professionals profile.
-Especially strong on affordability (83/100), weakest on environmental quality (22/100).
+For young professionals, Lakewood is workable — not standout, not weak.
+It earns 58/100 (grade C) on the young professionals profile.
+Strongest on affordability (83/100); weakest on environmental quality (22/100).

-Lakewood, Ohio has an overall UrbRank Score of 52/100 (grade C-), ranked #402 nationally.
-The score is a weighted average across affordability, safety, climate, walkability, jobs, environment, and education.
+Lakewood, Ohio pulls a 52/100 overall on the UrbRank Score (grade C-), currently ranked #402 nationally.
+The composite weights seven lifestyle dimensions: affordability, safety, climate, walkability, jobs, environment, and education.

-Lakewood has a population of 50,605, with 51% of adults 25+ holding a bachelor's degree or higher and a median age of 34.
+Lakewood has about 50,605 residents, 51% of adults 25+ holding a bachelor's degree or higher with a median age of 34.

-Use UrbRank's comparison tool to put Lakewood side-by-side with any other US city — housing costs, salaries, demographics, and quality of life metrics displayed together.
-The leaderboard pages also show how Lakewood ranks for families, retirees, remote workers, and young professionals.
+Use UrbRank's comparison tool to put Lakewood head-to-head against any other US city — housing, salaries, demographics, and quality-of-life metrics side by side.
+The leaderboard pages also show how Lakewood stacks up for families, retirees, remote workers, and young professionals specifically.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.